 If you wanted Swift to do the addition first — that is, to return 50 — then you could use parentheses like so:

 350 / (5 + 2)

 The precedence rules follow the same that you learned in math at school.
 Multiply and divide have the same precedence, higher than add and subtract, which also have the same precedence.

 Swift also has a vast range of math functions for you to use when necessary.
-You never know when you’ll need to pull out some trigonometry, especially when you’re a pro at Swift and writing games!
+You never know when you need to pull out some trigonometry, especially when you’re a pro at Swift and writing those complex games!

 Note: Not all of these functions are part of Swift.
 The operating system provides some.
 Don’t remove the import statement that comes as part of the playground template or Xcode will tell you it can’t find these functions.

 sin(45 * Double.pi / 180) // 0.7071067811865475 cos(135 * Double.pi / 180) // -0.7071067811865475

 These convert an angle from degrees to radians and then compute the sine and cosine respectively.
 Notice how both make use of

 Double.pi which is a constant Swift provides us, ready-made with pi to as much precision as is possible by the computer.
 Neat!

 Then there’s this: